abhim0055/ELK-Stack/ReadMe.md

 STEP 5: Create a docker-compose.yml file in the elk directory (/your/work/dir/elk/docker-compose.yml)
     sudo vi docker-compose.yml
     Copy the content present in the docker-compose.yml file added in the repo

+STEP 6: Create file ~/temp/inlog.log

+    sudo vi /home/$user/temp/inlog.log

+    #Add some dummy content
+    This file is used to capture logs

+STEP 7: Run the docker-compose file

+    Go to the elk directory where docker-compose.yml file is present.
+Run the below command

+    sudo docker-compose up